commercelayer/mfe-microstore/README.md

 1. Deploy the forked repository to your preferred hosting service or host it yourself.
 You can deploy with one click below:

 2. Create your organization and get your credentials by following one of our [onboarding tutorials](https://docs.commercelayer.io/developers/welcome).

 3. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers) and [documentation](https://docs.commercelayer.io/api).

 4. Get an [access token](https://docs.commercelayer.io/api/authentication) for your application.
-You should generate this in your sales channel or use our Javascript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).
+You should generate this in your sales channel or use our JavaScript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).

 5. Create one or more [SKUs](https://commercelayer.io/docs/data-model/skus) associated with prices and inventories.